 Cons of the Netspend Small Business Prepaid Card

 Depending on your business needs, the Netspend Small Business prepaid card may not be the right fit for you.
 Consider the following factors when shopping around for a prepaid debit card:

 The Netspend Small Business prepaid card offers a maximum of 10 sub-accounts, $5,000 daily spending limit, and $25,000 maximum account balance.
 If you operate a large business, that might not cut it.
 There are other options available that offer more sub-accounts and don’t cap spending limits.

 As mentioned previously, monthly fees can be as high as $29.45 with the Netspend Small Business prepaid card.
 While that might not seem like much, you can find lower fees in the market.
 In addition, other prepaid card providers are often willing to waive the monthly fee if you reach a certain spending threshold.

 If you operate a larger business, or are looking to avoid paying monthly fees, consider these alternatives to the Netspend® Small Business Prepaid Mastercard®:

 The Bento for Business Visa® Debit Card is a great option for new businesses, startups, and businesses in the early growth stages.
-When you open a Bento prepaid business card account, you’ll receive two cards for free.
-Afterward, you’ll be charged varying fixed rates, depending on the amount of cards in use.
+You’ll be charged varying fixed rates depending on the amount of cards in use.
 The rates are as follows:

 Similar to Netspend, the maximum amount of money you can load to your Bento for Business Visa® debit card each day is $25,000.
 However, cardholders can also spend up to $25,000 each day, compared to a $5,000 spending limit on the Netspend Small Business Prepaid Mastercard.